Skip to main content

 G0/G1 MU2 gates are required before any remediation activates.
 The AI cannot approve its own gate — a named operator must authorize in the exact required format

-Evidence-Backed Red Team Reports
+Evidence-Backed Coverage Reports

 Governed Remediation Pipeline